Charged/charged.github.com/help.md

 Charged miners is easily installed, you only need to download the launcher, which is done through the big [Download][] button on the website.
-Charged miners needs a texture pack, but it can get that from the minecraft on your computer.
-If it says it cannot find one, go to [minecraft.net][MCPlay] and play minecraft classic, this gives charged-miners all it needs.
+Charged miners needs a texture pack, but it can get that from the Minecraft on your computer.
+If it says it cannot find one, go to [minecraft.net][MCPlay] and play Minecraft classic, this gives charged-miners all it needs.

 ### Play